cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_submit_data.md

 <!-- https://cdsarc.cds.unistra.fr/vizier.submit/help.html -->
 ### Submission form (option 1): step-by-step

+The first option is to use the online interface available at: [https://cdsarc.cds.unistra.fr/vizier.submit/][vizier-submit-login].

+No account creation is needed.
+One just needs to create a name for the session, eg. *my_unique_id_2023*.
+Note that the system

 <!-- Submission form Vizier as iframe -->
 <iframe src="https://cdsarc.cds.unistra.fr/vizier.submit/"
 title="VizieR catalogue upload webpage"